filip-tichanek/covid_viability/README.md

 ---------------------------------------------------------------------------------------------------

-This is a statistical report of the study that has been submitted to the [BMJ](https://www.bmj.com/) journal.
+This is a statistical report of the study ***Low Risk of Prolonged SARS-CoV-2 Shedding and Molecular Evolution in Kidney Transplant Recipients during the Omicron Era: A Prospective Observational Study*** that has been submitted to the [BMJ](https://www.bmj.com/) journal.

 When using this code or data, cite the original publication: